FawadAhmed322/PassVault-Desktop/README.md

 # Passvault-Desktop

 Passvault-Desktop is a secure and user-friendly desktop application for managing your passwords.
-Built with PySide6 and Flask, it offers robust features such as user authentication, secure storage, and easy retrieval of credentials.
+Built with PySide6, it offers robust features such as user authentication, secure storage, and easy retrieval of credentials.
 Ideal for personal and professional use, Passvault-Desktop ensures that your sensitive information remains safe and accessible.

 ## Features